ZackWilde27/FlatOut2-HLSLToSHA/README.md

-### The future of the compiler
+### Note
-I found out that the game supports up to shader model 3, so now my recommendation is to write it [the conventional way](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Putting-HLSL-in-the-shader-file) to get the most features.
+The game supports actual HLSL right out of the box, [I made a page going over it](https://github.com/ZackWilde27/FlatOut2-HLSLToSHA/wiki/Putting-HLSL-in-the-shader-file), so my compiler serves as a much lower level and easier to write language

 The only issue is that previewing the shader in the validator doesn't work with 3.0 (It looks matrix related, but I don't know the why)